The Great Country Pub Crawl of Central Otago

 Waipiata Country Hotel

-Waipiata’s one-and-only pub attracts many travellers after a comfy bed, friendly southern hospitality, and a bite of their famous half-kilo pies.
-This historic Central Otago pub was founded in 1899 and continues to be a lively destination since Mark and Nikki Button took over in 2015 and transformed it into the home of the Waipiata Pie Company.
-Positioned along the Rail Trail, it’s an alluring stop for cyclists and travellers who are keen to dig into one of their handcrafted pastry delights, with a long list of flavours ranging from the original lamb shank all the way to eggplant bolognese for the vegan visitors.
+Waipiata’s one-and-only pub attracts many travellers after a comfy bed, friendly Southern hospitality, and a bite of one of their famous half-kilo pies.
+This historic Central Otago pub was founded in 1899 and continues to be a lively destination.
+In 2015, Mark and Nikki Button took it over and transformed it into the home of the Waipiata Pie Company.
+Positioned along the Rail Trail, it’s an alluring stop for cyclists and travellers who are keen to dig into one of their handcrafted pastry delights, with a long list of flavours ranging from the original lamb shank all the way to eggplant bolognese for vegan visitors.

 Vulcan Hotel